cryptodictionary/site/content/extracontent.md

 ---

-The new definitions on this page extend those already in [Crypto Dictionary](https://nostarch.com/crypto-dictionary), and might appear in future versions of the book.
+The **new definitions** on this page extend those already in [Crypto Dictionary](https://nostarch.com/crypto-dictionary), and might appear in future versions of the book.

-This is **work in progress**.
+This is work in progress.
 New definitions will appear regularly.